Ada-Developers-Academy/ada-CS-Fundamentals-Internship/05-dijkstras/01-graphs-review.md

+# Graphs Review

 ## Overview of Graphs
-In the previous lesson, we talked about graphs, how to represent them, and a couple algorithms for traversing graphs.
-In this lesson, we'll go over a quick review of some of the learnings from the last lesson and introduce a new algorithm that can be used to solve a multitude of graph problems.
+In the previous topic, we talked about graphs, how to represent them, and two algorithms - breadth first search and depth first search - for traversing graphs.
+In this topic, we'll review and extend some key concepts from the previous topic.
+We'll also introduce Dijkstra's algorithm which will allow us to solve a new subset of graph problems.
 <!-- Add more advanced review questions -->